The 18th annual student & alumni film competition of Southern Oregon University.

 10) Students may resubmit a film that was previously rejected if significant changes have been made.

 11) The SOU Student Film Festival is produced by the SOU Film Club and programmed as a project of DCIN 444 Film Festival Programming & Promotion under the faculty supervision of Digital Cinema Program Coordinator Chris Lucas.
-Students are not permitted to review their own projects or projects they are closely connected to, and faculty work to ensure programming decisions are based on submission quality and program fit, not student popularity.
+Students are not permitted to judge their own projects or projects they served in a key creative role.
+Faculty work to ensure programming decisions are based on submission quality and program fit, not student popularity.
 The programming team has the authority to accept or reject any qualifying submission based on their own subjective judging criteria, and any disputes arising from programming decisions will be resolved by the faculty supervisor.

 JUDGING CRITERIA

-All film submissions will be rated on the following components:
+Film submissions will be rated on the following criteria:

 1) Story / Concept